Freedom89/yxkd/_posts/gatech/ga_notes/2024-08-09-gt-ga-exam-graph-mf-rsa.md

   * This is because if the graph is connected then $m \geq n-1$
 * O((m + n) log n) if graph is not connected

+`Graphs Accepted`:
+* Weighted graphs
+* Connected graphs
+* Undirected graphs

 `More information`:

-MST algorithm is akin tio Dijkstra's algorithm, and use the cut property to prove correctness of Prim's algorithm.
+MST algorithm is akin to Dijkstra's algorithm, and use the cut property to prove correctness of Prim's algorithm.

 The prim's algorithm selects the root vertex in the beginning and then traverses from vertex to vertex adjacently.
 On the other hand, Krushal's algorithm helps in generating the minimum spanning tree, initiating from the smallest weighted edge.